grscheller/boring-math/README.md

-# PyPI grscheller.boring_math
+# PyPI grscheller.boring_math - development branch (main)

-Modernizing an old Python library I wrote years ago.
+Daddy's Boring Math Library,

-## Daddy's Boring Math Library
+## Overview

-Simple example of Python package with both a library and executables.
+* Example of a Python package with both a libraries and executables
-The name for this project was suggested by my 13 year old daughter Mary.
+* Package name suggested by my then 13 year old daughter Mary

 ## Source Code